Bay Shore High School

 Bay Shore High School is a public high school located in Bay Shore, New York.
-The school serves about 2,000 students in grades 9 to 12.
-It is part of Bay Shore Schools.
-Bay Shore High School is an International Baccalaureate school.
+The school has about 2,000 students in grades 9 to 12.
+It is a part of Bay Shore Schools and an International Baccalaureate school.

-Graduates of Woodhull School (PK-6) of the Fire Island School District can attend Bay Shore secondary schools, Bay Shore high included.
+Graduates of Woodhull School (PK-6) of the Fire Island School District can attend Bay Shore secondary schools, including Bay Shore High School.

 Curriculum

 Bay Shore High School, which follows the New York State Syllabus, offers courses in the following areas: English, Cultural Arts, Mathematics and Computer Technology, Occupational Education, World Languages (Latin, Spanish, Mandarin Chinese and French), Science and Social Studies.
 Additionally, the high school offers an Honors Program, Humanities Program, Math/Science/Technology/Career Program, Advanced Placement Courses, a Law sequence (7 courses), and Project Adventure (a physical education program that builds teamwork and trust.)
 Bay Shore High School began offering the International Baccalaureate Diploma Program in 2009.